 The first step is to cover the geometry with suitable simple shapes.
 In the present case they are solids with four triangular faces, the so-called tetrahedra (tetra= 4, hedron = base).
 The covering must be without gaps or overlaps and such that two tetrahedra can share either a face, an edge, a vertex, or nothing (when the tetrahedra are not next to each other).
 Figure 2.4 shows such a covering: this is the finite element mesh, where each tetrahedron is one finite element.
-Of course the figure actually shows only those triangular faces of the tetrahedra that are part of the outer surface the displacement across that single element is apparently much simpler than across the hole in the flange or even across the entire part.
+Of course the figure actually shows only those triangular faces of the tetrahedra that are part of the outer surface.

+Of the tetrahedra shown in Figure 2.4 we select one, which is shown in Figure 2.5 by highlighting the selected tetrahedron in thick red line.
+If we focus on that single tetrahedron, we notice that the displacement across that single element is apparently much simpler than across the hole in the flange or even across the entire part.
 This is easily seen from the level curves of the displacement magnitude: within the extent of the single triangle that we can see facing us we have a few level curves between darker green color, lighter green color, and yellow.
 That is a much smaller range of variation of displacement than from blue to red.
 Also the level curves are nearly parallel, which also indicates a relatively simple relationship for the displacements.
 The animation of the movement of the selected tetrahedron shows this quite well: the tetrahedron stretches, shears, rotates, and translates, but those are relatively simple motions.
 Compared to the motion shown for instance in Figure 2.3 it seems quite plausible that we would be able to describe the displacements across the single element in relatively simple terms.